 The Universities and Colleges Admissions Service (UCAS) is a UK-based organisation which operates the application process for British universities.
 Services provided by UCAS include several online application portals, a number of search tools and free information and advice to students considering higher education, students with pending applications to higher education institutes, parents and legal guardians of applicants, school and Further Education college staff involved in helping students apply and providers of higher education (universities and HE colleges).

 UCAS personal statement

-A personal statement is a great way to showcase what your personal qualities are, your skills and your passions.
-Crucially, it gives you a platform to demonstrate to your future tutors and lecturers how right you are for your chosen course.
+Crucially, it gives you a platform to demonstrate to your future tutors and lecturers how you are right for your chosen course.

-- Think about what gets you excited about the course you are applying for and just start writing – you’ll be amazed at how effective it is simply getting all your thoughts on paper
+• Think about what gets you excited about the course you are applying for and just start writing - you will be amazed at how effective it is to get all your thoughts on paper.

 • Talk about you!
 What makes you unique, exciting, interesting?
 What makes you stand out?